YK7188/YK_Lab/16-Mobile app configration/README.md

 Expected behavior:

 - Data from an unmanaged app can be received by a managed app.
-- The imported data cannot be shared from the managed app to an unmanaged app because the data is treated as organizational data. ("send org data to other apps" applied)
+- The imported data cannot later be shared from the managed app to an unmanaged app because the data is treated as organizational data.
+- Therefore, the Send org data to other apps restriction would apply to the imported data.

 #### Results